haraka/Haraka/docs/Logging.md

 * loglevel

 The loglevel file provides a finger-friendly way to change the loglevel on the CLI.
 Use it like so: `echo DEBUG > config/loglevel`.
+When the level in log.ini is set and the loglevel file is present, the loglevel file wins.
+During runtime, whichever was edited most recently wins.

 ## Logging API